-In this blog post, we’ll identify steps you can take to reduce the risk of developing glaucoma and point out that our Bronx, Jamaica, and Jackson Heights locations can screen patients to increase the chances of early detection and treatment.
+In this blog post, we’ll identify steps you can take to reduce the risk of developing glaucoma and point out that our Bronx, Jamaica, Jackson Heights, Manhattan, and Brooklyn locations can screen patients from New York City and Long Island to increase the chances of early detection and treatment.
 Early detection is essential because, according to the Eye Diseases Prevalence Research Group, more than 2.2 million Americans have glaucoma, but only half actually know it.

 Glaucoma isn’t a single condition.
 It’s a group of eye diseases that damage the optic nerve, causing vision loss if not treated.
 Different types of glaucoma vary in the severity of the consequences.
 The primary difference between the 2 types of glaucoma is that one (open-angle glaucoma) emerges very gradually without symptoms.
 In contrast, the other (angle-closure glaucoma), is marked by a sudden, dramatic increase in eye pressure that causes a sudden loss of vision.
 This sudden vision loss is an emergency that requires immediate care.

 Glaucoma is associated with elevated eye pressure, but this doesn’t always occur (up to one-third of men and women diagnosed with glaucoma don’t have a history of high eye pressure), and glaucoma can develop without symptoms—hence its nickname as the “silent vision thief.”

 Even though it can be challenging to notice the onset of glaucoma, paying attention to certain vision changes can help lead to early detection and treatment.
 You may notice just one of these symptoms or all of them.
 Schedule an eye exam if you notice any of these symptoms:

 - Inability to adjust to darkened rooms

 - Blurred or foggy vision, especially when awakening